Subhangi-G/Election_Analysis/README.md

     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane
-    -

 - The Candidate results were :
     - Charles Casper Stockham received 23.0 % of the vote and 85,213 number of votes.
     - Diana DeGette received 73.8 % of the vote and 272,892 number of votes.
     - Raymon Anthony Doane received 3.1 % of the vote and 11,606 number of votes.
-    -

 - The winner of the election based on popular vote was:
-    - Diana DeGette who recieved 73.8 % of the vote and 272,892 number of votes.
+    - Diana DeGette who received 73.8 % of the vote and 272,892 number of votes.

 ## Summary
 ### Business Proposal for timely analysis and presentation of voting results.

-In any election the aggregation of voting data and an accurate analysis to present the results in a timely manner is critical.
+In any election the aggregation of voting data, and an accurate analyses to present the results in a timely manner, is critical.
-This script automates the analysis of the raw data to quickly compile the results by candidates and precincts.
-It can be applied to any popular voting data with any number of candidates and / or precincts
+This script automates the analyses of the raw data to quickly compile the results by candidates and precincts.
+It can be applied to any voting data with any number of candidates and / or precincts

 Furthermore, the script can be modified to detect voter fraud committed by multiple votes casted by a single person / ballot ID.
 This can be done by checking if repetitions of Ballot ID are present.

-Lastly - this scipt can also be modified to compbine external data sources, such as voter demographics, associated with each ballot ID to spot voting trends and preferences.
-An example would be to investigate if any correlation exists between religious beliefs of the voters and their preference to any particular candidate.
+Lastly, this scipt can also be modified to combine external data sources, such as voter demographics, associated with each ballot ID to spot voting trends and preferences.
+An example would be to investigate if any correlation exists between religious beliefs of the voters and their preference for any particular candidate.